-A low-volume road shall be defined for this Part of the Manual as follows:

-- A. A low-volume road shall be a facility lying outside of built-up areas of Cities, towns, and communities, and it shall have a traffic volume of less than 400 AADT. - B. A low-volume road shall not be a freeway, expressway, interchange ramp, freeway service road, or a road on a designated State highway system.
-In terms of highway classification, it shall be a variation of a conventional road or a special purpose road as defined in Section 2A.01. - C. A low-volume road shall be classified as either paved or unpaved.
+- A low-volume road shall be defined for this Part of the Manual as follows: - A. A low-volume road shall be a facility lying outside of built-up areas of cities, towns, and communities, and it shall have a traffic volume of less than 400 AADT. - B. A low-volume road shall not be a freeway, an expressway, an interchange ramp, a freeway service road, a road on a designated State highway system, or a residential street in a neighborhood.
+In terms of highway classification, it shall be a variation of a conventional road or a special purpose road as defined in Section 1A.13. - C. A low-volume road shall be classified as either paved or unpaved.

-Low-volume roads typically include farm-to-market, recreational, resource management and development, and local roads.
+Low-volume roads typically include agricultural, recreational, resource management and development such as mining and logging and grazing, and local roads in rural areas.